23 Ways to Make Money With a Cargo Van

 5. Truckstop.com

-The basic plan gives you the ability to search and post.
-The more expensive plans include more features like detailed information about the delivery brokers, cargo types, load comparisons, and a best-paying loads search.
+The TruckStop.com load board is not free.
+They offer three carrier plans with price points of $39, $125, and $149 per month.
+The basic plan allows you to search and post.
+The more expensive plans include more features, such as detailed information about the delivery brokers, cargo types, load comparisons, and a search for the best-paying loads.

 6. Work as a Contract Courier

 CBDriver has many contract driver ads from local and national companies that require a cargo van.
 You can search for jobs by city, filter by type of vehicle, and contact cargo brokers for available opportunities.
+The type of cargo that needs transporting varies.
+Some shipping companies might only be looking for delivery contractors who can lift 70 to 100 pounds.

-7. Deliver For Amazon Flex
+7. Deliver for Amazon Flex

 Amazon Flex is Amazon’s delivery partner program.
 The program allows you to use your vehicle to deliver packages for Amazon.
 You can earn between $18 and $25 per hour delivering packages and groceries.
+A cargo van is an excellent vehicle for this type of opportunity.
+You can quickly load and organize all the packages for your deliveries, which makes the work easier.

 8. Help People Move

+Helping people move is a solid way to make money with a cargo van.
+Movers are in high demand year-round regardless of the economy.
 Hiring movers is expensive, even for short moves.
 You’ll have happy customers if you can save people money on their move and help with the heavy lifting.

+Your cargo van should have enough space for apartment dwellers.
+You’ll also need moving equipment like cargo straps, dollies, moving blankets, and tarps.
 Familiarize yourself with local laws, licensing, and commercial insurance requirements.
 You’ll likely need more than a valid driver’s license and your van, as many locales have strict regulations on moving companies.
-You might need multiple licenses, cargo insurance, and liability insurance to operate legally and protect yourself.

 9. Remove Junk

-Many people would rather pay someone to haul their junk to the dump than deal with it themselves.
+Many would rather pay someone to haul their junk to the dump than deal with it themselves.
 You could offer to haul yard waste, recycling, old furniture, broken appliances, and other junk for people.
 Businesses might hire you to clear out their office space or commercial property.

 If you are handy, you might be able to fix or restore some of the stuff you pick up.
 You can then sell it online or locally for a profit.
+Publicize your business by posting flyers in public places that allow it.
+You could also advertise your junk removal services on Craigslist or Facebook.

 10. Deliver Food